AgencyFit Framework

 Qualify

-Determine whether the initiative is truly suitable for progression based on capability, constraints, mission fit, and institutional readiness.
+Determine whether the initiative is suitable for progression based on capability, constraints, mission fit, and institutional readiness.

 05